otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/02-frontend-module/12-component-testing.md

 ### Task Rua

-Write **component tests** for the following:
+Write four **component tests** for the following:

 1. Password element exists in the document
 2. Password element's value is empty
-3. Button element is not disabled
+3. Button element is disabled
-4. Span element's text content is not **Loading...**
-5. Span's element's text content is the user's name fetch from the **JSON Placeholder** API
+4. Span element's text content is the user's name fetched from the **JSON Placeholder** API

 **Note:** You will need to rearrange the order of your tests so that they execute and pass.